Jacques Brel discography

-Jacques Brel's career spanned over three decades and encompassed a number of singles, EPs, 10" albums and 12" LPs.
+Jacques Brel's career spanned over three decades and encompassed a number of singles, EPs, 10-inch albums and 12-inch LPs.
 His songs were often repackaged and resold under different covers and titles, which makes compiling a complete collection of Brel's recordings a difficult task.
 This discography brings together Brel's original studio albums, live albums, singles and EPs, as well as notable compilations and live albums.

 To date, Brel's albums are reported to sell over 200,000 copies per year.

 Studio albums

 Although Brel's discography has been released in many permutations and under different titles, the below discography lists the album titles according to their original cover art with notable alternative titles presented in brackets.